 Frequently used primary documents

-Document | Requirements and tips |
+| Document | Requirements and tips |

 Driver’s license (U.S. state/territory or Canada) |

-First and last name, date of birth, photo, valid expiration date, and Identification number.
+Your first and last name, date of birth, photo, valid expiration date, and Identification number. |

 |

-First and last name, date of birth, photo, valid expiration date, and Full Machine Readable Zone (MRZ) code. |
+| Passport or passport card (U.S. or non-U.S.) | Your first and last name, date of birth, photo, valid expiration date, and full Machine Readable Zone (MRZ) code (the alphanumeric code at the bottom of the photo page). |

-First and last name, date of birth, photo, valid expiration date, and Identification number.
+Your first and last name, date of birth, photo, valid expiration date, and Identification number.
+Military IDs, temporary, and paper documents are not accepted. |

 |